-The Company's Management Board works to minimize market risks through price-tariff adjustments, continuous investment in technology, capacity development and through measures to increase work productivity.
-According to current announcements and plans, a continuous increase in cargo is expected at all terminals of the LUKA RIJEKA d.d.
+The Company's Management Board works to minimize market risks through price-tariff adjustments, continuous investment in technology to speed up the flow of goods in the supply chain and increase the port's attractiveness (purchased new mobile cranes at the Rijeka General Cargo Terminal and at the Bršica Terminal), capacity development and through measures to increase labor productivity.

+According to the announcements and plans, it is expected to maintain the same volume of cargo transshipment within the Port of Rijeka jsc.